fdmm1989/HolmuskSolution/README.md

 The solution for SKD prediction

+stat.py and med_stat.py conduct preliminary check of the data.

 prepareX.py read the data from scv files and convert it to a numpy file.
 X refers to the feature version mentioned in the solution.pdf.
 It also prepare the label numpy file.

 gbt_classifier.py performs gbt/rf classification for the input feature.
 5-fold cross validation is performed and evaluated by classification_report/AUC and the running time for each fitting process is also recorded.